stonkmem/stonkmem/README.md

-- 👋 Hi, I’m @stonkmem
+- 👋 Hi, I’m Swaagat
 - 👀 I’m interested in ...
 ML, and C++, and Python
 - 🌱 I’m currently learning ...
 Competitive Programming, ML, and dabbling into web dev (:
-- 💞️ I’m looking to collaborate on ... i hate people
+- 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me ... stonkeroctober@gmail.com

 <!---